rbontekoe/BAWJ/docs/src/chapter6.md

 ## Activity 6.2: Test the Module as User

 Users add Julia packages they need for their application.
 It can also be Julia packages on GitHub that are not registered like our Accounts.jl module.
-You need the url of the package.
+You need the URL of the package.

 #### Requisites
 - Ubuntu 20.04.